movementkitchen/website/src/pages/about/index.md

 Feeling lost and unsupported by healthcare, I studied across various disciplines to be able to manage my symptoms and continue to move and teach.
 I searched for answers across yoga, Pilates, soft tissue therapy, corrective exercise, sport science and medicine, physiotherapy and women's health.
 Digging deeper and deeper eventually brought me to a master's degree in sports science, focusing on biomechanics and mechanisms of injuries.

-> I realised that diastasis recti was not a problem in itself, but a symptom of poor intra-abdominal pressure management that would have sooner or later led to an injury.
+> I realised that my diastasis recti was not a problem in itself, but a symptom of non-optimal intra-abdominal pressure management that would have sooner or later led to an injury.

 If it wasn't diastasis it would have maybe been a slipped disc in my spine, or a hernia, or a pelvic organ prolapse.
 I needed to learn how to use the pressure inside my belly effectively.
 This meant, first, I needed to go back to breathing and build back up from there.